Assessing the means of a couple for social assistance payments

 If you are married, in a civil partnership or cohabiting the Department of Social Protection (DSP) will assess both of your means when carrying out a means test for a social assistance payment.
 This is the case even if only one of you is actually claiming a payment.

-For some social assistance payments the DSP adds all of your means together and then halves them to get the assessable means for each one of you.
-For others the DSP adds all your means together and then assesses them against the maximum household payment for your circumstances.
+For some social assistance payments, the DSP adds all of your means together and then halves them to get the assessable means for each one of you.
+For others, the DSP adds all your means together and then assesses them against the maximum household payment for your circumstances.

 Note that in general if you have a joint account with your spouse, civil partner or cohabitant, legally the total amount in the account is owned by each of you.
 Therefore it can be assessed in full against each of you.
 However, if you are both getting means-tested payments it will be assessed on a shared basis or against only one of you.

 For Blind Pension, State Pension (Non-Contributory) and Carer's Allowance your means are taken to be half of the total means of yourself and your spouse, civil partner or cohabitant.
-If one of the couple is employed away from home, but returns home periodically and regularly contributes to the support of the other member, the means would generally be assessed on the basis of half the combined means of the couple.

-All your sources of income are added together and 50% of the total is taken to be your means.
+In the means test, all your sources of income are added together and 50% of the total is taken to be your means.
 When assessing your means from capital your combined capital is halved and this lower amount is assessed using the standard formula.
 The resulting amount is then doubled before being added to your other sources of income.

 Weekly means assessed